rmbolger/Posh-IBWAPI/docs/Functions/Set-IBConfig.md

 ```

 ### -NewName
 A new name that this config profile should be renamed to.
+(Must not be 'ENV' which is used in stateless mode)

 ```yaml
 Type: String